MYOR’s Top Prize at the Annual Digital Health Conference

 (Left) CEO of MYOR Idan Katz.
 Photo Credit: Niv Kantor and Elad Gutman | People and Computers

 Children suffering from the condition experience red and dry skin, frequent itching, and an overall dip in their immune system.
 They are often beset with serious allergic reactions directly linked to Eczema.
-What’s scary is that nobody has yet come up with a cure for it, which makes prevention even more vital.
+What’s scary is that nobody has yet come up with a cure for it, which makes prevention vital.

 was eager to showcase it.
 The annual dHealth2019 conference – held in northern Israel in

 More From the newsletter